+Use existing bridges.

-- Use existing bridges, or - Use designated crossings points and cross only as often as absolutely necessary.
+Use designated crossing points and cross only as often as necessary.

-Amphibious Vehicle Splash Points:
+Amphibious Vehicle Splash Points (SP's):

-Forty-one splash points have been established for amphibious vehicles to enter or leave the water.
+Splash points have been established for amphibious vehicles to enter or leave the water.
 Use only existing splash points.
 Do not make new splash points or widen existing splash points.
-If an authorized splash point is eroded, report it to Marine Corps Base Range Control at 451-5803/1240/1236.
+If an authorized splash point is eroded, report it to Control at 451-5803/1240/1236.